 DevOps is a method of software delivery lifecycle management that brings the practices of Software Development (Dev) and Operations (Ops) together under a single team to promote; quality, speed, stability, and security.
 Work will be moved from large monolithic releases to small incremental updates, changes, enhancements, and bug fixes that align under clearly communicated future strategic planning.
 Delivery of work will move from manual deployments into more automated hands-off deployments.

-What are the goals of a DevOps Methodology?
+What are the goals of the DevOps Methodology?

 The goal of a DevOps methodology is to improve collaboration, communication, and integration between software development (Dev) and IT operations (Ops) teams.
 DevOps aims to break down the traditional silos between these two functions and create a culture of shared responsibility and accountability throughout the entire software development lifecycle, from planning and development to deployment and maintenance.